Exploring Contemporary Crises and Issues through Global Citizenship Education: Climate Justice, the missing voices

 Speakers

-Vanessa Conroy is a the Project Officer of ‘Feminist Communities for Climate Justice’, a joint project between the National Women’s Council and Community Work Ireland aiming to put a gendered, feminist and community work lens on climate justice
+Vanessa Conroy is the Project Officer of ‘Feminist Communities for Climate Justice’, a joint project between the National Women’s Council and Community Work Ireland aiming to put a gendered, feminist and community work lens on climate justice.
+She has worked as an occasional lecturer and academic tutor in Maynooth University’s Department of Applied Social Studies, teaching on environmental policy, climate justice, intersectional environmentalism and the connection between gender and the climate crisis.
+Her MA research in Social Science (Rights and Social Policy) was a feminist policy analysis of the then-current Climate Action Plan (2021).

 Sumaya Mohammed is a passionate young climate justice activist with a proven history of mobilising and inspiring change.
 She co-founded the Students’ Climate Action Network (SCAN), a national network of students and teachers advocating for climate justice, which earned her recognition, alongside her colleagues, a Highly Commended award from the Young Environmentalist Awards for the project “Pull the Brakes/Climate Action Organisers.”
 Her work not only focuses on empowering young people to become active citizens and advocating for policy changes to address the climate crisis but furthermore ensuring quality/climate education for all.
 She has recently been elected as Associate General Secretary for global organisation, “Somalis for Sustainability” and is an advisor to the Youth Climate Justice Research Project